Swaroop3/Mutation-testing/README.md

 # E-commerce Cart & Checkout (Software Testing)

 ## Summary
 This project showcases software testing methodologies applied to an e-commerce cart and checkout system.
-The testing strategy encompasses:
+The testing strategy includes:
 - **Unit Testing:** Implemented with JUnit 5 for foundational code correctness.
 - **Code Coverage:** Measured using JaCoCo, providing detailed insights into instruction, branch, and method coverage.
 JaCoCo helps identify untested areas, **complementing fuzz testing** by showing where the fuzzer (and unit tests) reached.
 - **Fuzz Testing:** Conducted using Jazzer, testing the application   against unexpected inputs.
 Fuzz testing often discovers crashes in areas that unit tests or even high code coverage might miss, creating a powerful testing pair with JaCoCo.